 You can spend a fair chunk of time sitting in a camping chair, and a few months back I started shopping for a replacement.
-I’d been using a Oztrail Big Boy Chair for nearly 10 years, and ended up with an Oztent Sturt Chair.
+I’d been using a Oztrail Big Boy Chair for nearly 10 years, and have just replaced it with an Oztent Sturt Chair.

-As usual, you should know that we paid for this product with our own money, and this is a review done of our own back.
+As usual, you should know that we paid for this product with our own money, and this is a review done off our own back.
+We very rarely take products and write about them (and if we do, you’ll know about it as we believe in being completely transparent).

 Why replace the camping chair?